Headlands Journal

 Becoming Citizens

-Becoming Citizens is photographer Susan Schwartzenberg's profound documentary about family life and the politics of disability, following the second world war.
+Becoming Citizens is photographer Susan Schwartzenberg's rich documentary about family life and the politics of disability, following the second world war.
 The book tells the intimate stories of thirteen Seattle families as they became involved as grassroots political activists for "Education for All".
 It was a priviledge to work on a timeline design concept and create the photo-centric layout of the book.

 Exploratorium Quarterly